steveicarus/iverilog/Documentation/developer/regression_tests.rst

   that succeeds execute it using the vvp command.
 If there is no gold file specified, then look for an output line with the "PASSED" string.

+* **normal-vlog95** - This is similar to the normal case, but uses the -tvlog95 target in a first pass to generate simplified verilog, then a regular iverilog command with the -tvvp target to generate the actual executable.
+This tests the -tvlog95 target.

 * **NI** - Mark the test as not implemented.
 The test will be skipped without running or reporting an error.